 Piquerism

-A rare, violent paraphilic pattern in which sexual arousal is derived from piercing, pricking, cutting, or stabbing another person's skin, characteristically without consent.
-Acting on it is a serious violent crime; it is documented here strictly as a clinical and forensic category, with no instructional content.
+Piquerism is a rare, violent paraphilic pattern in which sexual arousal comes from piercing, pricking, cutting, or stabbing another person's skin, characteristically without consent.
+Acting on it is a serious crime; it is documented here strictly as a clinical and forensic category, with no instructional content.

 - Prevalence